Antenna Robustness of 2.4 GHz SiP Modules

 An example of the impact a plastic material placed on top of a monopole type chip antenna is shown in the figure below.
 The plastic material on top of the antenna clearly shifts the resonant frequency and moves it out of the target frequency range.
 The problem regarding compensation is that with a typical module the matching components areinside the module making adjustment impractical.

-Often an external antenna can be used with a module.
-This is still easier than the total design effort of using an SoCand includes the certifications when the selected antenna is chosen from the list of accepted antennas included in the certification reports.
+Often, an external antenna can be used with a module.
+This is still easier than the total design effort of using an SoC and includes the certifications when the selected antenna is chosen from the list of accepted antennas included in the certification reports.
 An external antenna, either with a connector or a ceramic chip antenna, provides more flexibility regarding the placement of the antenna and its performance.
 However, matching the impedance of an external antenna is quite difficult and requires expensive equipment.
-An improved level of flexibility is provided by SiP (Systemin-Package) modules where the small size allows a part of the antenna structure to be placed outside of the module.
-This typically consists of a short copper trace, the dimensions of which can, in most cases, be copied from the manufacturer’s datasheet recommendations.
+An improved level of flexibility is provided by SiP (System in-Package) modules where the small size allows a part of the antenna structure to be placed outside of the module.
+This typically consists of a short copper trace, the dimensions of which can, in most cases, be copied from the manufacturer’s data sheet recommendations.
 The resonant frequency of the antenna depends to some extent on the actual length of this external track.
-Thus, the detuning effect caused by objects near the antenna can be compensated simply by adjusting the length of the external copper trace.
+Therefore, the detuning effect caused by objects near the antenna can be compensated by adjusting the length of the external copper trace.
 This provides an effective method for detuning compensation without adding a single item to the BOM list.

 The shape of the radiation pattern (see figure below) is not dependent on the shape of the application PCB.
-BGM121has a nice omnidirectional radiation pattern in all designs and thus provides reliable operation in Bluetooth applications regardless of the PCB design surrounding the module.
+BGM121has a nice omnidirectional radiation pattern in all designs and, as a result, provides reliable operation in Bluetooth applications regardless of the PCB design surrounding the module.